Path length: 1.5 miles

 For the second day in a row, Fort Rucker, AL was hit by a tornado.
-The first occurred at 425pm CT on December 29, 1973.
+The first time occurred at 425pm CT on December 29, 1973.
 It “skipped” east-northeast from Enterprise to Ft.
 Rucker.
 Most of the damage was in Enterprise.
-8 homes were destroyed here.
+Eight homes were destroyed here.
 Several residences at Ft.
 Rucker had light damage.
 A tank storage park was hit.
 The rating was F3.
 Estimated damage of $10-15 thousand dollars at Ft.
 Rucker.

 The second tornado which occurred just before 5pm CT on December 30, 1973 caused greater damage to Ft.
 Rucker than the one the day before.
 Damage exceeded one million dollars.
 There was significant damage to 30 buildings and houses.
 Five were completely destroyed.
 Four mobile homes were destroyed at Ozark.
 There were 23 minor injuries at Ft.
 Rucker.

 We gathered information for this event from the SPC & NCDC Databases, the December 1973 Storm Data Narrative and Thomas Grazulis in Significant Tornadoes and found the following differences:

 - SPC/NCDC have a 120 yard width.

 - Storm Data lists a range of 199-150 yards.

 Did you enjoy reading about this event?
 Help us create MORE summaries like this one by becoming a Supporter on Patreon!